nabinbhandari/Android-Permissions/readme.md

 }, Manifest.permission.CALL_PHONE, Manifest.permission.READ_CONTACTS); //as many as you need.
 ```

- * You can also override other methods like onDenied, onSetNotToAskAgain, etc if you want to change the default behaviour.
+ * You can also override other methods like onDenied, onJustBlocked, etc if you want to change the default behaviour.
  * Dialog messages and texts can be modified by changing the values of public variables in the 'Permissions' class.
+ * See documentation in the source code for more customizations.

 ## LICENSE